openfun/openedx-con-2019/README.md

-# Edulib & FUN materials for the Open edX 2019 Conference
+# EDUlib & FUN materials for the Open edX 2019 Conference

 In this repository, you will find resources used in our talks and workshop spent during the 2019 edition of the [Open edX conference](https://con.openedx.org/).